alanrob17/RenamerWebDapper/README.md

 ## Original data format

-The data is in the followig format in a text file.
+The data is in the following format in a text file.

 ```bash
     08-22 - Glasgow/20230822_065642.jpg